zizien1019/NA568_Team16/README.md

 ### Installation
 * To develop and install the application via Android Studio please [read through this](android_app_team16/README.md).
-* To install the app more instantly you follow through this step:
+* To install the app more instantly you can follow through this step:
   - Download through your Android device, the generated '.apk' file [here](https://drive.google.com/file/d/1H8T5yAWxWS_5-SAM8eWqe3GmNhLwfa4T/view?usp=sharing).
   - Install the package by the Android built-in package installer or by using third-party APK installer from the Google Play.
   - Grant Permission for the application to access the camera by go through:\